xmartlabs/fountain-docs/Listing.md

 # Listing

-`Listing` is a structure designed to manage a list streams.
+`Listing` is a structure designed to manage a list stream.

 ```kotlin
 data class Listing<T>(